 Which Destinations will open when ?

 When regional travel will reopen depends per region, underneath an overview of re openings per continent.
-Many destinations are planning to (partially) reopen in June and July, but there is still a lot of confusion and changes on an almost daily basis.
+Many destinations planned opening in the 3rd quarter of 2020, but due to second waves there is still a lot of confusion and changes.
 According to the UNWTO at May 18 100% of all the countries had at least some form of travel restriction while 75% of them had their borders completely closed.

 CNN reports that Australia and New Zealand are discussing on creating a travel bubble in which their citizens can travel to each others countries.
 They are talking on maybe opening up for each other in August.
 Other countries on the radar to be slowly added are according to the CNN article, Taiwan and Hong Kong and maybe a few pacific islands.

-- Singapore has flying suspended till mid / end June.
-But opened a "green lane" with China, essential business travel is allowed as long as a business applies for the travel request and a swab is taken max 48 hours prior to arrival.
-Singapore is in talks with New Zealand to do the same.
-A new green lane with Malaysia will open on 10 August.
+- Singapore has flying suspended till mid / end December.
+But opened several "green lanes" with China, Brunei, Indonesia, Japan, Malaysia and South Korea.
+Essential business travel is allowed as long as a business applies for the travel request and a swab is taken max 48 hours prior to arrival.
+Singapore is in talks with New Zealand & Germany to do the same.

 - Japan has an entry ban in place for 129 countries, Japan is in talk with Thailand, Vietnam, Australia and New Zealand to ease restrictions for business travel with these countries.

-- Thailand could open for international tourists on the 1st of august, opening up to countries is expected to go slowly and one country at a time.
+- Thailand opened for some international tourists like China for long term stays (October 2020), further opening up to countries is expected to go slowly and one country at a time.
 Thailand tourism authority predicts international will reopen in the 4th quarter.

 - Korea, everyone can enter Korea, but needs to go into a 14 day self quarantine and share their health details on a daily basis.